Chevrotain/chevrotain/packages/chevrotain/docs/tutorial/step1_lexing.md

 const From = createToken({ name: "From", pattern: /FROM/ })
 ```

 There is nothing much to it.
+We simply use the [**createToken** API](https://sap.github.io/chevrotain/documentation/4_3_3/globals.html#createtoken)
-The pattern property is a RegExp which will be used when splitting up the input string
+to define the tokens, and provide it with a `name` property and a `pattern` property which is a RegExp which will be used when splitting up the input string
 into separate Tokens.

-We will use the [**createToken** API](https://sap.github.io/chevrotain/documentation/4_3_3/globals.html#createtoken)
-in the rest of tutorial because ES2015 has no support for static fields.

 ## More complex Tokens